AmirHosein-Gharaati/rate-app/README.md

 Also for another solution, we can have some restrictions for the users.
 For example a user can not add or update a rating for a post more than X times, but we don't change any rating average then, and we accept the little change for the overall average.
 This also can be coordinated with business guys.

+### Optimizations

+#### Database
+- An optimization we used is connection pooling.
+Since the number of requests per second is high and each request creates and closes a database connection of Postgres, we can use a pool of connections and prevent the many time creating-closing connections.
+From Django 5.1, connection pooling is support for Postgres: https://docs.djangoproject.com/en/5.1/ref/databases/#connection-pool

+- Another optimization can be database indexing.
+For the specific read queries, we can have simple or compound indexes.

+#### Asynchronous tasks
+Since 'computing rating averages' and 'updating post overall rating and users' are some tasks which take some time and may fetch high data, we can not use synchronous django process.
+Since django is python based and have one process, it may block other requests.

+We should use another tool to process some background or schedule tasks.
+Since we should assume a production grade product, 'celery' is used as the background process and schedular.
+Celery can be scaled in a distributed environment and works perfect with python based applications like Django.

+For the message broker for producing/consuming tasks, we used 'Redis', but other message brokers like RabbitMQ or Kafka are also candidates for it but for in this application we don't want to make it complex and redis is a good choice.

+#### Other optimizations to consider
+- We can change our queries to avoid multiple queries which can be done via a single query, but also it takes more memory and maybe more code.
+- Pagination can be implemented for high number of records (like paging the posts).
+- Celery Beat is configured to do 2 tasks every minute, but we can think about how often is good for processing high number of objects to prevent the high cpu and memory usage.